meeeejin/SWE3033-F2021/week-3/README.md

 1. Run the TPC-C benchmark on MySQL by varying the buffer size of MySQL
     - 10%, 20%, 30%, 40%, 50% of the database size
 2. Observe how the performance metrics (e.g., IOPS, hit ratio, etc.) and TpmC change over time
+    - Especially, monitor the buffer hit ratio at the start and end of the benchmark
 3. Present the experimental results
 4. Analyze the results